CityScope/CS_Mobility_Service/README.md

 ![viz](./images/mob_sim_viz.gif)

 ## MobilityModel Class
 The MobilityModel class creates a model of the target area and simulates the mobility behaviour of a sample of the population.
+The sample size is controlled by the scale_factor parameter of the MobilityModel class.
 The following inputs must be provided on initialisation:
 - table_name: the name of the table end-point on city_IO
 - city_folder: the folder where the input data for this city are located.
 - seed: for the random number generator